Llunatics/dotfiles/README.md

 ## Notes
 - These dotfiles are constantly evolving as I tweak my setup.
 - Designed for use on Arch Linux with Hyprland.
-- Feel free to open issues or submit pull requests if you have suggestions!

 ---